 Safety and security

-Violent opportunistic crime such as robbery is increasing in Laos, including in Vientiane, Vang Vieng and the city of Luang Prabang.
+Violent opportunistic crime such as robbery occurs, including in Vientiane, Vang Vieng and the city of Luang Prabang.
 Be conscious of your surroundings and pay attention to your personal safety and security, especially at night and when riding bicycles or motorcycles.
 Avoid placing bags or valuables in the front basket and travel on well-used, well-lit roads.
 Local media has reported violent muggings with guns and knives in Vientiane.

 There have been a number of drug-related deaths among travellers in Laos.
 Some restaurants in popular tourist locations offer drug-laced food and drink which may contain harmful and unknown substances.
 Travellers have been assaulted after accepting spiked food or drinks.
 Never leave food or drinks unattended.
-See our
+More information:

 There have been reports of foreigners attempting to report crimes and finding police stations closed, emergency phone numbers unanswered or police lacking communication, transportation or authorisation to investigate crimes.
 Contact the Embassy if you encounter these problems.